textconvo/textconvo-api-examples/README.md

 | [textconvo-sample-apps](https://github.com/textconvo/textconvo-sample-apps) | Full demo applications |
 | [awesome-textconvo](https://github.com/textconvo/awesome-textconvo) | Community tutorials and projects |

+## See it live

+Submit the [contact form](https://textconvo.ai/contact-us) and you get a direct line to **Ria**, the TextConvo AI orchestrator &mdash; call her for a live voice demo, or text her and watch the SMS AI reply in real time.
+A human follows up within one business day, and the same form is how API credentials, a source key, and a webhook secret are issued.

+Handed a TextConvo QR code at an event or in a demo?
+Scanning it opens the same conversation.
+The form is simply the path that works for everyone.

 ## Contributing

 We would love a better example than ours.
 Read [CONTRIBUTING.md](https://github.com/textconvo/.github/blob/main/CONTRIBUTING.md), then open an issue or a pull request.
 Good first contributions: a framework variant, a clearer error message, a missing runtime version.